- Discover Madrid

 - Plan your Trip

-The community of Madrid has a series of castles that allows us to know its heritage and history throughout its forts, introducing us squarely in the middle ages.
+The region of Madrid has a series of castles that allows us to know its heritage and history throughout its forts, introducing us squarely in the middle ages.
 These forts that have survived to this day, have become hotbeds of tourist and cultural activities, becoming the axis of many populations: dramatized routes, medieval markets, exhibitions, cinema cycles, etc...